ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/battle_edits/battle_edits.md

   | **All Games** | `5D 00 00 00 04 00 00 00 09 00 00 00 00 00 00 00`        |
 </details>

 In the Basic Trainer AI scoring for Sunny Day, the game checks if the target has Hydration and is statused (which is a copy-paste error from the Rain Dance handler).
-For Sunny weather, it should instead evaluate whether the opponent has Leaf Guard and is *not* statused (since Leaf Guard prevents status in Sun, making status moves useless).
+For Sunny weather, it should instead evaluate whether the opponent has Leaf Guard and is *not* statused (since Leaf Guard prevents status in Sun, but does not *heal* status conditions like Hydration).

 To fix this copy-paste bug:
 * Change the evaluated ability byte from `5D` (`ABILITY_HYDRATION`) to `66` (`ABILITY_LEAF_GUARD`).